UFC Fight Night: Jacare vs. Hermansson: Predictions & Analysis

 Mike Perry vs Alex Oliveira

-There's a real Elo separation here: Perry at 1066 versus Oliveira at 934.
-That 132-point gap typically reflects a meaningful difference in recent quality of competition and results.
+There's a real Elo separation here: Perry at 1226 versus Oliveira at 1099.
+That 127-point gap typically reflects a meaningful difference in recent quality of competition and results.

-Stylistically this is Perry's striker game against Oliveira's submission artist approach.
-Perry brings a versatile approach, while Oliveira is most dangerous on the ground, constantly threatening chokes and joint locks.
+Stylistically this is Perry's striker game against Oliveira's all-rounder approach.
+Perry brings a versatile approach, while Oliveira is comfortable adjusting on the fly, mixing strikes and grappling as openings appear.
 Historically these archetypes are dead-even when they collide.

 A few statistical edges stand out.
 Oliveira throws significantly more leather — a 0.6 sig. strike per minute gap.
 Oliveira is far more active with takedowns, averaging 0.6 more per 15 minutes.
 Perry has tighter striking defense, making opponents miss more often.

 The Pick: Alex Oliveira over Mike Perry.
 This is essentially a pick'em.
-The model nudges toward Oliveira at 54%, but there's almost nothing separating these two.
-Notably, the betting market has Perry at 39% implied while our model sees 46% — a 7-point disagreement that could signal value.
+The model nudges toward Oliveira at 52%, but there's almost nothing separating these two.
+Notably, the betting market has Perry at 39% implied while our model sees 48% — a 9-point disagreement that could signal value.

 Glover Teixeira vs Ion Cutelaba